 Pursue or flirt with another person persistently without the other person’s willing participation.
 Also, flirting with someone at an inappropriate time (e.g. in a team meeting) is considered sexual harassment, even when these advances would have been welcome in a different setting.
 This is because such actions can harm a person’s professional reputation and expose them to further harassment.

-The most extreme form of sexual harassment is This is a serious crime and Intempt will support employees who want to press charges against offenders.
+This is a serious crime and Intempt will support employees who want to press charges against offenders.

 Inadvertent harassment